MSc in International Health and Tropical Medicine

 Interviews are normally held as part of the admissions process.

 The interview panel will comprise three senior academics and the interview will last no longer than 30 minutes.
-All shortlisted applicants are interviewed via Zoom.
+All shortlisted applicants are interviewed via a video link such as Zoom.

 How your application is assessed